norvig/paip-lisp/docs/chapter8.md

 The function `simplify` assures that any compound expression will be simplified by first simplifying the arguments and then calling `simplify-exp.` This latter function searches through the simplification rules, much like `use-eliza-rules` and `translate-to-expression`.
 When it finds a match, `simplify-exp` substitutes in the proper variable values and calls `simplify` on the result, `simplify-exp` also has the ability to call `eval` to simplify an arithmetic expression to a number.
-As in STUDENT !!!(span) {:.smallcaps} , it is for the sake of this eval that we require expressions to be represented as lists in prefix notation.
+As in STUDENT, it is for the sake of this eval that we require expressions to be represented as lists in prefix notation.
 Numeric evaluation is done *after* checking the rules so that the rules can intercept expressions like (/ 1 0) and simplify them to `undefined`.
 If we did the numeric evaluation first, these expressions would yield an error when passed to eval.
 Because Common Lisp supports arbitrary precision rational numbers (fractions), we are guaranteed there will be no round-off error, unless the input explicitly includes inexact (floating-point) numbers.